 - Be over the age of 21

 - Hold a licence to drive the type of vehicle you’re practising in (such as a manual or automatic car licence)

 - Have held this licence (which must be from the UK or an EU or EEA country) for at least three years

 At this juncture, it’s worth noting that the above rules apply to those with whom you’re practising driving outside lessons.
 The process of becoming a driving instructor, meanwhile, is considerably stricter!

 Additionally, it’s important to remember that, while someone is letting you practise with them, any rules that apply to you as the driver of the vehicle also apply to them.
 So, as it’s illegal to use your mobile phone behind the wheel or drive under the influence, your supervising driver must steer clear of these behaviours, too.
 If you’re a parent of a learner, and looking to help them practise, you might want to check out our advice for parents of learner drivers.

 Will I need insurance to practise outside lessons?

 In short, yes.
 In fact, you always need insurance to drive legally on UK roads.
 When learning with an instructor, the lesson price will cover the cost of this insurance.
 If you’re practising privately, however, you’ll need to organise this yourself.
 And no, the insurance that the car owner already has won’t cut it!

 To be able to practise in someone’s car, you need to have insurance to drive it.
 You’ve got a range of options available to you here, with the best choice depending on factors such as the pace of your lessons, your test date and whether the car you’re practising in is your own or someone else’s.
 Your choices include:

 - Joining the car owner’s existing policy as a named driver

 - Getting short-term insurance for either your car or someone else’s

-- Annual insurance—a great option if you’re practising in your own car
+- Annual insurance—a great option if you’re learning to drive in your own car